Kebby-Quake/block-quake/README.md

 4. You should now have a folder called `block-quake-vanilla-tc-main` in the same **Quake** folder as your game's **.exe** and **ID1** files.
 You can rename the block-mod folder to something shorter if you want, remember the new folder name for later.
 5. Run **Quake** for whichever source port you put the mod files into.
 6. In-game, open the console with the tilda key `~` and type `game block-quake-vanilla-tc-main` then press enter.[^1]
-7. To try out the blocky enemy test room, open the console and type `map blocky_devroom_vanilla_v4` press enter.

 You're all done, have fun!

+To try out the blocky enemy test room, open the console and type `map blocky_devroom_vanilla_v4` then press enter.

 [^1]: Some source ports load mods differently, if `game block-quake-vanilla-tc-main` doesn't work in the console, try `gamedir block-quake-vanilla-tc-main`.
 If you changed the name of the mod folder to something else, type that new name into the console after `game` or `gamedir` with a space inbetween.